ohnosec/zmakebas/README.md

-Using zmakebas rather than (say) writing the Basic in an emulator means you can write using a nicer editor, and can use tools which work on text files, etc. Also, with the `-l' option you can write without line numbers, using labels in their place where necessary.
+Using zmakebas rather than (say) writing the Basic in an emulator means you can write using a nicer editor, and can use tools which work on text files, etc. Also, with the `-l` option you can write without line numbers, using labels in their place where necessary.

 The program was originally intended to be used simply to make little